prescottprue/react-redux-firebase/docs/populate.md

 ### Object's Parameter

 There is also the option to load a parameter from within a population object.
-An example of this could be populating the owner parameter with the displayName property of the user with a matching ID:
+An example of this could be populating the `owner` parameter with the `email` property of the `user` with a matching ID:

 ##### Example
 ```javascript